SDO-SA/Movie-Paradise/README.md

-Movie Paradise is a small project i created and developed using React and APIs.
+Movie Paradise is a small project that i created and developed using React and APIs.